 11. Why Start A Climate Hub?

-Clearly this is all a lot of effort - so why are climate emergency centres so needed?
+Clearly this is all a lot of effort - so why are these climate centres so needed?
 If you're reading this, you probably don't need a lesson on the severity and scale of what awaits us if we don't take immediate and ambitious action on the climate emergency.
 But it can feel completely overwhelming to even think about how to avoid or prepare for this.
 Climate hubs can help in a number of ways.

 Resilience & Adaptation

 If can carry on as we're going, heading for 3-4C warming, which will be catastrophic for the majority of life on earth, there's a real risk of collapse of society as we know it.
 Or, we can begin remodelling how we live and work within planetary boundaries, whilst ensuring that we meet basic human needs.
 Either way, life as we currently know, and our existing and highly destructive economic model are done for.
-Climate Emergency Centres can be the focal point for building new frameworks to remodel how our communities and economies operate.
+Climate hubs can be the focal point for building new frameworks to remodel how our communities and economies operate.
 They can bring together experts in a number of fields to begin building models that work for their communities.

 Unity in our communities is going to be absolutely critical if we're going to cope with the competition of resource scarcity and the challenges of extreme weather events.
 We saw this in the early stages of Covid with mutual aid networks springing up, before vested interests managed to politicise vaccination and mask wearing.
 The same players are already trying to do the same to climate action.
 Climate hubs provide a space for the community to meet in person, removing the faceless arguing of social media, and helping to remove ideology from the equation.
 The 1 thing you all share in common is that you're part of the same community, you'll all face similar impacts of climate breakdown, and you all care about your town and community.